standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 ### Philosophy

 OBF classes resemble FHIR R4, but differ in carefully considered ways that increase consistency and reusability of the resulting models and profiles.
 Objective FHIR is implemented in CIMPL (Clinical Information Modeling and Profiling Language), a language that allows data structures of all sorts to be reused.
-This means a frequently-occurring group of elements like BodySite can be defined once and used anywhere.
+This means a frequently-occurring structures like BodySite can be defined once and used repeatedly.

-Objective FHIR addresses one of the frequent criticisms of FHIR, specifically its [lack of consistency](https://wolandscat.net/2019/05/05/a-fhir-experience-consistently-inconsistent/).
-FHIR not only uses different _names_ for equivalent things, but often, altogether different modeling approaches.
-This is almost certainly a result of having resources managed by separate groups, coupled with loose oversight.
-OBF creates a layer that smooths over many of these differences, not for aesthetic reasons, but to make the whole framework easier to learn, and enable greater code reuse.
+Objective FHIR addresses one of the frequent criticisms of FHIR, specifically its [lack of horizontal consistency](https://wolandscat.net/2019/05/05/a-fhir-experience-consistently-inconsistent/).
+FHIR not only uses different _names_ for equivalent things in different resources, but often, uses altogether different modeling approaches.
+This is almost certainly a result of having resources managed by separate groups.
+OBF creates a layer that smooths over many of these differences, not for aesthetic or theoretical reasons, but to make the whole framework easier to learn, to enable greater code reuse, and most importantly, to make the resulting clinical models **more interoperable**.

 OBF also insulates modelers from differences between FHIR versions.
 The OBF classes are based on FHIR R4, but the same content is mapped to previous versions, specifically, DSTU 2 and STU 3.
-This means you can model once and publish the same semantic content across multiple FHIR versions.
+This means you can model once and publish the same content across multiple FHIR versions.

 ### Meta-Model

 Objective FHIR has been developed using the Clinical Information Modeling and Profiling Language (CIMPL).
 CIMPL is a very powerful, FHIR-aware, high-level language for creating clinical models.
 Expressing the model in CIMPL means that your models can automatically be turned into FHIR Profiles, Implementation Guides, data dictionaries, and other useful artifacts, in multiple FHIR versions.

-Conceptually, there is nothing that prevents the same model from be expressed in other formalisms, some of which are mentioned in the [Appendix](#Appendix:-Relationship-to-Other-Initiatives), but no alternative formalism comes close to the mature, powerful, FHIR-specific tooling of CIMPL.
+Conceptually, there is nothing that prevents the same model from be expressed in other formalisms, some of which are mentioned in the [Appendix](#Appendix:-Relationship-to-Other-Initiatives), but Objective FHIR in CIMPL is a complete, ready-to-use solution.

 ### Mapping to FHIR